Virtual-/JadedBot/README.md

 JadedBot Features:

-- Modular plugins
+- Modular plugins (Able to reload plugins while the bot is in use.)
-- Audio functionality (various websites including YouTube, soundcloud and now text to speech)
+- Audio functionality (various websites including YouTube, soundcloud and now text to speech).
-- Reddit functionality
+- Reddit functionality.
 - Customized wiki searches.
+- Extendable.

 A TLDR of JadedBot is a small modular custom bot for discord that I originally wrote for a discord community.
 It's become more of a project for me now and a way for me to practice with Python and new programming concepts.

+#### Where is 1.0?

+JadedBot had a rewrite as once upon a time this bot was just one Python file with the assets folder.

+If you go far back enough in the commits you can see these changes but there was no 'official' release of 1.0 as I didn't think it was good enough at that point.

 ### Installation.